-PESTEL Analysis is a strategic framework used to evaluate the external environment of a business by breaking down the opportunities and threats into Political, Economic, Social, Technological, Environmental, and Legal factors.
+PESTEL Analysis is a strategic framework used to evaluate the external environment of a business by breaking down the opportunities and risks into Political, Economic, Social, Technological, Environmental, and Legal factors.
 PESTEL Analysis can be an effective framework to use in Corporate Strategy Planning and for identifying the pros and cons of a Business Strategy.
-This framework is an extension of the PEST strategic framework that includes additional assessment of the Environmental and Legal factors that can impact a business.
+This framework is an extension of the PEST strategic framework, one that includes additional assessment of the Environmental and Legal factors that can impact a business.
 Below we break down the key items of each of the 6 Factors of the PESTEL framework (Political, Economic, Social, Technological, Environmental, and Legal).
-Points derived from PESTEL Analysis can be incorporated into other strategic frameworks such as SWOT Analysis and Porter’s 5 Forces, where relevant.
+Points derived from PESTEL Analysis can be incorporated into other strategic frameworks, such as SWOT Analysis and Porter’s 5 Forces, where relevant.

 When looking at political factors, you are looking at how government policy and actions intervene in the economy and other factors that can affect a business.
 These include the following:

-Political Factor Example: A company decides to move their operations to a different state after a new government is elected on a campaign to implement policies that would adversely impact the company’s core operations.
+Political Factor Example: A company decides to move its operations to a different state after a new government is elected on a campaign to implement policies that would adversely impact the company’s core operations.

 Economic Factors take into account the various aspects of the economy, and how the outlook on each area could impact your business.
 These economic indicators are usually measured and reported by Central Banks and other Government Agencies.
+They include the following:

 Often these are the focus of external environment analysis.
-The Economic outlook is of extreme importance for a business, but the importance of the other PESTEL factors should not be overlooked.
+The economic outlook is of extreme importance for a business, but the importance of the other PESTEL factors should not be overlooked.